October 26, 2016 Unlimited Cases & Complex Litigation Subcommittee Meeting (Closed)

 - Mr. Saul Bercovitch, The State Bar of California (Advisory Member)

-- Ms. Anne Ronan, Lead Staff, Attorney, Legal Services, Judicial Council of California (Judicial Council Staff to the Committee)
+- Ms. Christy Simons, Lead Staff, Attorney, Legal Services, Judicial Council of California

 This committee is responsible for providing recommendations to the council relating to the administration of justice in civil proceedings.
 It is concerned with all aspects of civil practice in the trial courts, from small claims cases to the most complex litigation.